-Masters Degree in Education
+Masters in Education

 Masters in Education RequirementsPrograms in education may need students to complete a research thesis.
 This is done under the guidance of a faculty member.
 Some may need on-site or fieldwork requirements in an area of interest.
 Applicants to a Masters in Education must also have a bachelor’s degree to be eligible for admission.
 There may also be GPA requirements.
 This may need to be a Bachelors’s in Education or a related field.
-Some states need teachers to have a master’s degree in education.
+Some states need teachers to have a master’s in education.
 In other states, teachers enroll in Master of Education (M.Ed.) programs for professional development.
-In either case, the program generally consists of approximately 30-45 credit hours and might result in salary increases and/or licensure renewal.
-The typical Master’s degree in education takes 2 to 3 years to complete, though some universities offer online Master’s degrees that can be earned in as few as 12 to 18 months, or even just 1 year M.Ed. programs.
+In either case, the program generally consists of approximately 30-45 credit hours.
+It might result in salary increases and/or licensure renewal.
+The typical Master’s in education takes 2 to 3 years to complete.
+Some universities offer online Master’s degrees that can be earned in as few as 12 to 18 months.
+Some even have 1 year M.Ed. programs.

-FUN FACT: Often, high school teachers are required to complete annual professional development classes to maintain their license.
-Some states require teachers to complete a master’s degree in education after receiving their certification[i].
+FUN FACT: According to the BLS, often, high school teachers are required to complete annual professional development classes to maintain their license.
+Some states require teachers to complete a master’s degree in education after receiving their certification.

-A Master of Arts in Teaching (MAT) is geared more toward initial teacher licensure and focuses on practical classroom skills and teaching specific subjects.
+Master of Arts ProgramsA Master of Arts in Teaching (MAT) is geared more toward initial teacher licensure.
+It focuses on practical classroom skills and teaching specific subjects.
 You may wish to start here with your degree.
 Your education degree may range.
 Many students focus in areas that interest them.
 Various focus options exist.
 Concentrations gives you ample opportunities.

 - Adult Education/Adult Learning Master Programs